Case Managers: Addressing the Unique Needs of Patients with Serious IllnessLast Reviewed: March 4, 2019

 Identifying the population in need of palliative care, and working with patients and treating clinicians for effective relationships.
 Includes suggested phone scripts.members login

-Online Training Courses for All CliniciansLast Updated: March 18, 2019
+Online Clinical Training Courses For All CliniciansLast Updated: May 21, 2019

 Online training curriculum for all specialties and disciplines to strengthen their care of patients living with serious illness.
 Free continuing education credits for all, and physicians receive ABIM MOC points for select courses.view